sebelga/gstore-node/README.md

 });
 ```

-TODO: Validation for gcloud.datastore.int, gcloud.datastore.double, gcloud.datastore.geoPoint, buffer.
+WIP: Validation for gcloud.datastore.int, gcloud.datastore.double, gcloud.datastore.geoPoint, buffer.
 For now, is you need any of those property type, don't set any 'type' in the Schema.

 ### Properties values validations
 Datastools uses the great validator library (https://github.com/chriso/validator.js) to validate input values so you can use any of the validations from that library.